VictorMValencia/django_blog/README.md

-# django_blog
+# Django Blog App

 https://djangoblogapp17.herokuapp.com/

-I made a basic blog website using django to enhance my django knowledge and web development experience.
+I made a blog website using django to enhance my django knowledge and web development experience and deployed using heroku.
 I will be using this app to build out more features that I may be interested in (ie post commenets, chat etc)

 The blog app has features: